peng-lab/rmlp/README.md

 ## Overview

-This repository contains the implementation used in the paper titled "Randomized-MLP Regularization Improves Domain Adaptation and Interpretability in DINOv2".
+This repository contains the implementation used in the paper titled "Randomized-MLP Regularization Improves Domain Adaptation and Interpretability in DINOv2", whose preprint you can find [here](https://arxiv.org/abs/2511.05509).
 You will find here the required code to fine-tune DINOv2 model using RMLPs, as well as the linear heads we used for downstream tasks as well as the ViT-UNet hybrid.
 We only include the code for learning depth estimation task on natural images, but the remaining ones are analogous.